w3-software-intern-Riad/django-admin-pipeline/README.md

 ```
 ## Important Note

-- To locate the image path in your Scrapy project, navigate to the `images` folder within the project, open a terminal, and type `pwd`.
+- <span style="color:yellow">To locate the image path in your Scrapy project, navigate to the `images` folder within the project, open a terminal, and type `pwd`.</span>

 ## Contributing